meeran2019/terraform/TERRAFORM/notes.md

             script - Path to local script which copied to remote resource and executed. scripts - Path to local script which copied to remote resource and executed.
 They are executed in order they are provided.

+on_failure = fail / continue    -   on failure, whether to fail or continue.
+when = create / destroy         -   to execute during creation or destroy.

+self object is used to refer the parent resource attributes.
+    self.public_ip

 ---------------------------------------------------------------------------------------------------------
 OUTPUT:
 ---------------------------------------------------------------------------------------------------------